This will be a work-in-progress for a while, and as such I'll reserve the next two posts in the thread and will update info as time permits.

 Getting back to "the question", how do you respond to that seemingly simple question from somebody enthusiastic to jump right in?
 A common answer is "Buy a Sig Four Star" (nothing against that kit, it looks like it would be a lot of fun and it doesn't look too difficult, but I see that same answer online regularly).
 While it can be built as the first build, it doesn't give the new builder the best chances for ultimate success.
+To really jump in and get a taste of balsa the kit should be inexpensive, approachable, easy to build, FAST to build, and offer little chance of error.

-Honestly, I'll freely admit that I've only been in the hobby for 4-5 years, and actively balsa building most of that time.
+By now, the astute readers may be asking themselves what my qualifications are to answer one of the most important questions of our time.
+Well...
+I've got a computer, internet access, and an opinion.
+These days that's all it takes to be an expert!
+Honestly, I'll freely admit that I've only been in the hobby for less than 10 years, and actively balsa building most of that time.
 I'm not an expert builder, but after decades of work in sales, having been a corporate trainer and also a licensed teacher I've got a good idea what motivates / demotivates people and how to lay out a plan for success.

-Back on topic, balsa opens up a lot of freedom to build what you want, not just what is available in a foam ARF.
+Back on topic, balsa opens up a lot of freedom to build what you want, not just what is available as a foam ARF.
 I would be remiss if I didn't mention what people can do with carving and shaping of the larger foam blocks, but that is a different topic worth investigating.
 HERE is a build that will give you a great idea of what can be done with thick foam.
 This is a skill that is ABSOLUTELY worth developing as each building media has advantages and you can combine both materials in a plane.
 But that's another topic for a later date.

-That's money lost, time wasted, and enthusiasm for balsa is gone.
+That's money lost, time wasted, and the enthusiasm for balsa is gone.
 However, put that same kit into the hands of somebody who has built a few kits and there is a MUCH higher chance of success.
 Why?
 Because the builder has acquired the knowledge and skills to complete the job.
 He's got the tools to get it done and understands the steps needed.
 Anybody who has seen what many companies consider "instructions" these days will agree that the best instructions are GOOD, the average instructions are BARELY OK, and the instructions with the cheapest Chinese kits are GARBAGE.

 You shouldn't even think about building this: